 Factor 11: Integration with Academic or Work-Life

 Balancing academic or work commitments with treatment is more feasible in outpatient programs.
 Teens can attend sessions while maintaining their daily responsibilities.
-In contrast, inpatient treatment requires a temporary pause on academic or work pursuits, emphasizing a focused and uninterrupted commitment to recovery.
+In contrast, some inpatient treatment centers requires a temporary pause on academic or work pursuits, emphasizing a focused and uninterrupted commitment to recovery.
+However, at Nexus Teen Academy, we’ve partnered with Fusion Global Academy to ensure that our clients continue their schooling, and receive help for it, during their time in our care.

 Factor 12: Success Rates and Long-term Effectiveness